kyma-project/community/concepts/modularization/README.md

 ## How do we migrate all the modules to the new concept?

-The initial plan is described in the [transition](transition.md) document.
+Read about the initial plan in the [transition document](transition.md).